Scheduled MonumentsEnglandRemains of medieval buildings ('Abbey buildings')

 What is Remains of medieval buildings ('Abbey buildings')?

-The Remains of medieval buildings at this Dorset location constitute evidence of religious or monastic occupation dating to the medieval period.
+The remains of medieval abbey buildings at this Dorset location constitute the surviving structures of a religious foundation dating to the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002720.

 Who is responsible for protecting Remains of medieval buildings ('Abbey buildings')?